alanng10/Secane/Docue/Type/a.md

 # Type

-Program module implem funct for Type Board alpha button list.
+Program module implone funct for Type Board alpha button list.

 Type index has sign char type index that is not in Type Board.